mmbman/Katagiri/1980-07-03-Karma-Unmanifested.md

 ... always a different type of human world.

 That’s why we have to take responsibility for individual behavior.
 Whatever it is – good or bad, right or wrong – we have to take responsibility.
-Just like *just do it*. *Not* like *no plan*.
+Just like *just do it*; not like *no plan*.
 You cannot take care of human life with *no plan*.
 So you should take care of [it], because every day, you manifest yourself, which is called *as you are*, which is different from others.
 This is your daily actions.
-That is really something different from others; that’s why you have to take responsibility for your doings, whatever it is, good, or evil, or neutral.
+That is completely something different from others; that’s why you have to take responsibility for your doings, whatever it is, good, or evil, or neutral.

 And also, that different individual action comes from universal karma.
-Universal karma is that everyone exists in the dualistic world, analyzing, synthesizing, and always trying to understand intellectually.
+Universal karma is that already everyone exists in the dualistic world, analyzing, synthesizing, and always trying to understand intellectually.
 This is very common, which is [also] called karma.

 Broadly speaking, there are two types of karma.
 One is *public karma*.
 Public karma means universal karma; everyone has the same karma.
-Even you and I have the same karma as human beings, what is called *avidyā*; affliction.
-And then, [we] start to move.
+Even you and I have the same karma, as human beings, which is called *avidyā*; affliction.
+And then, we start to move.
 And then the other karma is *individual karma*.
 That is, you are American, I am Japanese; and also, you do something in different ways from me.

 Do you have questions?